 - Identification of users verified before permitted to send documents

 - Document integrity checked every step of the way

 - Unique salted fingerprints for each document

 - Signatory identity verified via email address, timestamps and geo-tracking

 Signable complies with regulations established by The eIDAS Regulation which confirms the legal status of electronic signatures and grants them the same legality as pen and paper documents.

-All data stored and processed within Signable stays within the EU.
-Our main infrastructure is hosted in the Amazon AWS data centre in London.
+All data stored and processed within Signable stays within the UK.
+Our infrastructure is hosted in the Amazon AWS data centre in London.
 This region is also used by many of the top Internet companies and fully complies with all the major certifications.
 More information on its compliance can be found here.
-We also have backup facilities in Ireland which access is restricted to and is only used for data recovery or restoration.
-Backups are taken every hour for both the database and the documents themselves.
+Backups are taken continuously for our key data stores which includes our main databases and documents.

 All data stored by Signable is encrypted at rest and during transport.
-Data transport between internal systems is also encrypted.
 The keys required to encrypt and decrypt the data are stored in an HSM provided by AWS and restricted to the minimum number of required people.

 Access to the data that we hold on behalf of our customers is tightly controlled and regulated by an auditable system and process.
 We ensure that only the minimum number of people required have full access to the infrastructure and your data is never exposed to third parties.
 Data access is highly controlled via your account and every action is logged and recorded.
 Internally, members of the Signable team are unable to access the documents from within your account.
 If you do require support and assistance which relates to a specific document, you must first grant permission for us to access your documents.
 Until then, access is locked down and restricted.

 Your data, including names, address details and the documents itself are never exposed to third parties.
 Where third party contractors are used, we heavily vet and regulate them and if data is required for them perform their role, sample data is provided.